oils-for-unix/oils/regtest/aports.md

 ### Checking for Flakiness

-The `aports` build can be flaky for a couple reasons:
+The `aports` build can be flaky for a couple reasons, which are currently
+unexplained:

-1. The `abuild builddeps` step fails for some reason.
+1. The `abuild builddeps` step fails
-1. Unexplained "cannot create executable" or "cannot compile programs" error.
+1. "cannot create executable" or "cannot compile programs" errors.
    - Associated with "PHDR segment not covered".

-Both of these errors happen with the baseline build, not just OSH.
+Both of these errors happen with the baseline build, not only with OSH.

 ---